 - View the Job Board: Available on-campus positions can be found on our the Student Employment job board.
 Most positions will require a resume and cover letter for consideration.
 Students with Federal Work-Study awards may also apply for off-campus FWS positions.
 In addition to jobs offered through USF, students may also apply for part-time jobs outside of the University.
 The USF Career Services website offers employment information for students interested in exploring non-Work-Study, off-campus employment.
 (Non-USF, off-campus employment does not require clearance by the Student Employment Office).

 - Obtain a Student Work Clearance: Once a student has been offered an on-campus position, the hiring supervisor will request a copy of the student's Student Employment work clearance.
 This form indicates to the hiring supervisor that all the work requirements have been met (see the Requirements list above) as well as notifying the supervisor if the student has a financial aid work award.
-Students can request a work-clearance online or in-person at One Stop (Lone Mountain, 2nd Floor).
+Students can request a work-clearance online or in-person at the Student Employment Office (Lone Mountain, room 204).

 - Hours: Domestic students may work up to twenty-five (25) hours per week while classes are in session and up to thirty-five (35) hours per week during academic breaks, summer session, and winter intersession.
 International students on F-1 or J-1 visas may work up to twenty (20) hours per week while classes are in session and thirty-five (35) hours per week during academic breaks, summer session, and winter intersession.
 All student employees are limited to 7.5 hours per day.